malaika2003/malaika2003/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/malaika2003](https://github.com/malaika2003)

-- 💬 Ask me about **Frontend Development, MERN Full Stack Development, Data Structure and Algorithm**
+- 💬 Ask me about **Frontend Development, MERN Full Stack Development, Data Structure and Algorithms**

 - 📫 How to reach me **malaika20062003@gmail.com**